TheRealShyft/public/README.md

 ### Set target

-Write target details to txt file for use with other scripts
+Write target details to txt file to use with other scripts

 `set-target.sh`